It’s a scramble without the unborn animal fetus!

 I learned there were other ways to make eggs, and then scrambled became my go-to as an adult.
 I cut out eggs around 2010 along with chicken, but it wasn’t too difficult since I wasn’t regularly eating them, and learned to sub my baked goods with applesauce or the most yolk-like flax egg.

 Tangent on why we don’t need to eat eggs: Egg-eaters will dog on vegans and say eggs are a by-product of chickens, so eating them isn’t harmful and a practical way to deal with the abundance of eggs.
 And to that I say, if we stopped the factory-style raising & slaughtering of chickens, there actually wouldn’t be much as much egg production at all, and chicklings would naturally grow up to be useful adult chickens or roosters in the natural world.
+Male chicks are ground up or gassed when they’re one day old because they’re considered unprofitable!
 Don’t even try to use the “we need it for protein” argument on me!

 I’m thankful to have come across this vegan scramble recipe by The Hidden Veggies blog, which I adapted into a healthier (IMO) but still hearty recipe.
 Prior to this I’d only tried a few other tofu scrambles at restaurants, but am so glad that I now have a recipe of my own – and it’s SO easy.